GIScience/otp-raptor-experiment/README.md

 We want to experiment with using OTP's raptor implementation as a standalone library.

+## Installation in IntelliJ

+- Requires Maven >= 3.6.6
+- Import the project as a Maven project or from version control (GitHub)
+- Run `mvn install`
+- Execute `Build Project` in IntelliJ

+Now everything should compile file and tests can be run in the IDE.

 ### Step 1: Use RaptorService (API) with simple example

 __Goal:__  Execute a few queries on the OTP Raptor API.
 Try to load timetable data via GTFS import.